kandeeswaran11/Magic-Quick-Texter-Instant-Automate-Your-Repetitive-Typing.../README.md

 # Magic-XLSX-Quick-Texter-InstantAutomate
-Magic XLSX Quick Texter - by InstantAutomate - is a Tiny shortcut text into long text + Auto Form filler utility powered by AutoHotkey v2.
+Magic XLSX Quick Texter - by InstantAutomate - is a Tiny shortcut text into long text And Auto Form filler utility powered by AutoHotkey v2.
 Its lets you turn tiny shortcuts (Hotstring or Hotkey) into long text instantly, fully customizable from Excel without editing scripts.

 # How it works